 The Mileseey S6 is a versatile electronic measure with a long measuring range of 100m, making it more useful in factories and warehouses as well as large apartments and other big spaces.
 It also offers area, distance, volume and Pythagorean measurements.

-This is a bright laser, capable of taking a long measurement on a fairly bright day, but what really sets it apart is the technology it has to back that up.
+The Bosch GLM400CL Blaze is capable of taking a long measurement on a fairly bright day, but what really sets it apart is the technology it has to back that up.
 There are a good range of measurements, including (by virtue of the inclinometer) Pythagorean areas, but the icing on the cake is the camera.
 The camera has two jobs.
-It helps identify the spot the laser is pointing to more easily, and it records an image with the measurement.
+It helps identify the spot the laser is pointing to more easily, and it records an image with the measurement.(opens in new tab)

-Despite its reasonable price, the E7500i seems capable of providing the features required by professional surveyors, along with compatibility with Leica’s Disto app and height tracking.
+Despite its affordable price, the E7500i seems capable of providing the features required by professional surveyors, along with compatibility with Leica’s Disto app and height tracking.

 The IP65 rating means it isn’t just splash-proof but will withstand a jet of water.
 The system can help with all the area, volume, and Pythagorean calculations you’d hope.
 In addition, the long range, long-distance measurements are easier to achieve thanks to the 4x zoom digital camera and a feature called Smart Horizontal for circumnavigating obstacles.

 The only potential issue is the speed of battery consumption.
 And of course with any long-range measure a pro would do well to pack a tripod, target and perhaps even laser glasses to be ready for any conditions.(opens in new tab)